PhD General Exam

 ●The student submits written components for each of the three academic areas

 Each of these stages is described in more detail below.
+The advisor informs MAS (degreetracker@media) when each component is completed.

 Academic Areas for the General Exam